CryptoSys PKI Toolkit Manual

 Creates an X.509 certificate using subject's public key and issuer's private key files.

-nRet = X509_MakeCert(strNewCertFile, strIssuerCertFile, strSubjectPubKeyFile, strIssuerPvkInfoFile, nCertNum, nYearsValid, strDistName, strExtensions, KeyUsageFlags, strPassword, nOptions)
+nRet = X509_MakeCert(strNewCertFile, strIssuerCertFile, strSubjectPubKeyFile, strIssuerPriKeyFile, nCertNum, nYearsValid, strDistName, strExtensions, KeyUsageFlags, strPassword, nOptions)

 Parameters

-[in] String with name of new certificate file to be created.
+[in] Name of new certificate file to be created.

-[in] String with name of issuer's X.509 certificate file (or base64 representation).
+[in] Name of issuer's X.509 certificate file (or its base64 representation or as a PEM string).

 nCertNum